Surface charges in Chern-Simons gravity with $T\bar{T}$ deformation: Surface charges and their algebra

 The variation of the charges under the symmetry transformation can be expressed as Poisson bracket algebra

-They generate the surface charges, which allows us to identify the Poisson structure on the phase space of asymptotically AdS$_3$ solutions with $T\bar{T}$ deformation.
+which allows us to identify the Poisson brackets of $q$ and $\bar{q}$ on the phase space of asymptotically AdS$_3$ solutions.
 According to~\eqref{variation q} and~\eqref{variation qbar}, after performing integration by parts and dropping some total derivative terms, we obtain the Poisson brackets

 The modes expansion of the charges is following